🍂 Fellpflege im Herbst – Achtsamkeit für Hund und Natur

 1. Regular Brushing – The Little Ritual

-• During the autumn shedding period, daily brushing should become routine.
+• During the autumn coat change, daily brushing should become a routine.

 • Short-haired dogs: 2–3 times a week is sufficient.